Finite-blocklength Fluid Antenna Systems With Spatial Block-Correlation Channel Model: System Descriptions

 \subsection{Spatial Block-Correlation Channel Model for Single Antenna $N$-Ports FAS}

-Our starting point builds upon the FBL-FAS analytical model in \cite{FBL-FAS,FAS_twc_21}.
-In contrast, we extend the analysis to incorporate the spatial block-correlation channel model in \cite{Block-Correlation}.
-Since this channel model differs from that in \cite{FBL-FAS}, it is necessary to illustrate how the block-correlation model can be adopted to generate random channel realizations within the FBL-FAS framework.
+The spatial block-correlation channel model in \cite{Block-Correlation} is considered for the potential simplicity, modeling accuracy and the tractability brought by the block-fitting.
+We first illustrate how the block-correlation model can be adopted to generate random channel realizations within the FBL-FAS framework.
 Let $\boldsymbol{g}_u \in \mathbb{C}^{N}$ denote the channel coefficient vector of the $u$-th user, and let $\boldsymbol{\Sigma} \in \mathbb{C}^{N \times N}$ represent the corresponding spatial correlation matrix.
-Owing to the even placement of ports, the correlation matrix $\boldsymbol{\Sigma}$ takes the form of a Toeplitz matrix:
+Owing to the even placement of ports and the assumption of Clarke’s correlation model, the matrix $\boldsymbol{\Sigma}$ takes the form of a Toeplitz matrix: